Tc4s3/Dune-i3wm/README.md

 the fetch is stored under "bashfetch" in the scripts direcory and is a basic bash script that fetches basic system info, bring your own ascii art.

-the other scripts are for my rofi launching, showing colors in bashfetch.sh and my polybar modules everything else is under config & Konsole.
+the other scripts are for my rofi launching, showing colors in bashfetch.sh, showing low battery warnings with dunst and my polybar modules everything else is under config & Konsole.

-ive included two lists, one containingthe gruvbox aur pkgs im using and another listing the fonts i use, enjoy!
+ive included two lists, one containing the gruvbox aur pkgs im using and another listing the fonts i use, enjoy!

 obligatory unix porn post: https://www.reddit.com/r/unixporn/comments/1mu9q68/i3wmdesert_power_arch/ & screenies